 Use a title company to facilitate a smooth closing.
 Title companies collect and distribute closing costs, collect signatures, ensure sellers have the right documents, and file them with relevant agencies.

 No, you're not legally required to use an attorney to sell a house in New Jersey.
-However, home buyers and sellers in the Garden State normally hire an attorney, and we recommend doing so, especially if you're selling without an agent.
+However, home buyers and sellers in the Garden State normally hire an attorney, and we recommend doing so, especially for FSBO sellers.

 Real estate attorneys usually work for an upfront flat fee or an hourly rate costing a few hundred dollars.
 In New Jersey, flat legal fees are more common than hourly and average range from $1,000–1,500 on average.
 Find New Jersey lawyers near you by searching the state bar association, Avvo, or FindLaw.